- Personal Loans

 - Time or service: Offer to give of your time by creating “coupons” your giftee can redeem for various things, such as a home-cooked meal, a night off from doing the dishes or any other creative get-out-of-chore-free card you can think of.

 - Words of affirmation: Share words of encouragement through a handwritten note or journal.

 - Homemade goodies: If you’ve got a special skill, you can most likely use it to create a low-cost but thoughtful gift.
 Do you love to bake?
 Make some homemade special treats.
 Are you an artist?
 Use your talents to share the love.

 3. Spread the love (and financial burden) of gift-giving.

 - Mall blitz: Assign giftees to each person and establish a maximum spending limit, set a timer and go!
-Everyone has limited time to find a gift and actively shops at the same time.
+Everyone has limited time to find a gift and actively shops together at the same time.
 For example, allow the entire mall to be in play and agree to meet back at the food court in exactly one hour.
 This can add fun and action to the shopping process, while keeping everyone’s individual spending down.
 You can adapt this to a virtual event, too!
 Just pick a date and time, choose a specific store(s) to shop online and check in via video chat while you shop.